 Price Range: $$

 No Mas!
-Cantina combines Mexican fare with artisan decor that makes the space feel special.
+Cantina sits in Castleberry Hill, about a half mile south of the stadium, and combines Mexican fare with artisan decor that makes the space feel special.
 The 50-foot travertine bar anchors a room filled with hand-blown glass light fixtures and thoughtful design touches.
 The expansive outdoor patio is ideal for pre-match drinks in good weather.

 Margaritas are the specialty, and they make them well.
 The food covers the expected Mexican menu with quality execution.
 The atmosphere elevates what could be a standard Tex-Mex experience into something worth seeking out.